jhordyess/data-unit-converter/README.md

 # Data unit converter

-A simple data unit converter to convert between binary and traditional prefixes.
+A simple data unit converter using binary and traditional prefixes.

 ## Description